 While some have posited that highly abstract painting to be a particular “Zen speciality,” there is also a long tradition in Chinese portraiture of trying to capture the “living spirit” (C. shen 神) of a subject beyond his manifest appearances.
 Transcending flesh to get at the unique spirit of a person may have motivated many Bodhidharma portraitists, resulting in a variety of forms that attempted to seize upon his iconoclastic biography.
 Moreover, from a strict Buddhist perspective, the attempt to truly “capture” any phenomenon, in language or through visual representation, is foolhardy.
 The flux of an impermanent reality cannot be adequately captured in static forms.
 This deconstructive aspect of Buddhist emptiness rhetoric is echoed in Huakuin’s quote from the epigraph.
 The “original form” of Bodhidharma is precisely no form, that is why it disappears once manifested on paper.
 Trying to draw the Bodhidharma that cannot be drawn is an impossible quest, which is precisely why so many continue to attempt it.

-*This was written for my students in my Woodenfish 2019 students.
-It is used in conjuction with a classroom activity where we draw Bodhidharma.
-I will likely be editing this several times…
+*This was written for my students during the 2019 Woodenfish program in China.
+It is used in conjunction with a classroom activity where we draw Bodhidharma.

 Taken with minor alterations from Seo, Addiss & Fukushima 2010: 97.